 DIY crafts are a lot of fun to make.
 And, if you have a few chicken feathers lying around, then why not try making something with them?
 So, here are some cool and simple DIY chicken feather projects.

 1. Chicken Feather Wreath for your front door

-This is one of those DIY projects that is not so difficult to make – you will need:
+This is one of the crafts with chicken feathers that is not so difficult to make – you will need:

 - 4 wooden boards around 20 cm (8 inches) long and 10 cm(4 inches) wide

 - Some nails

 - Glue (you can use any kind of glue, as long as you can stick the feathers to the boards)

 - Chicken feathers (the variety of colors you use is totally up to you)

 - Connect the wooden boards using the nails so that when you are done, they will make an almost perfect square.
 Then you just glue the feathers on the already connected boards so they cover the boards and make a circle.

 - If by any chance you don’t have enough feathers to cover the wooden square you can get creative and paint it.